-We’re pleased to announce that our home birth service has been reinstated following a recent review of the service.
-If you plan to give birth at home, contact your midwife to discuss your options.
+Our home birth service is fully operational.
+If you plan to give birth at home contact your midwife to discuss your options.
 For more information visit our home birth page.

 Giving birth in our hospitals

-At present women on low risk pathways who are not suspected or confirmed to have coronavirus can still choose to have a water birth in our birth centres or on our labour wards.
+For low risk pregnancies and women who are not suspected or confirmed negative for coronavirus, you can choose to have a water birth in our birth centres or on our labour wards.

-We are currently still able to perform planned and emergency caesarean sections but would like to inform women who are booked with us that we may need to change the date of any planned procedure depending on staff availability.
-We apologise for any inconvenience caused by this.
+We are able to perform planned and emergency caesarean sections.
+However, if you are booked in with us, we may need to change the date of any planned procedure because of service demands during the pandemic.
+This will not affect your clinical care.
+We apologise for any inconvenience this may cause.

 - We will continue to offer additional scans where clinically necessary

 Please do not bring children or any other family members to your scan, otherwise your appointment may need to be rebooked.

 All visitors must wear a surgical face mask (which will be available at the front entrance) at all times while inside our hospitals, follow social-distancing rules and if your partner is coming with you for your scan, they should remain with you throughout your time in hospital.

 Your name birth partner will be asked to wait in a separate area or outside until your appointment begins and will be called in.